torvalds/linux/Documentation/fb/pvr2fb.rst

 Disadvantages:

- * Driver is largely untested on non-Dreamcast systems.
+ * Driver is largely untested on yesn-Dreamcast systems.

 Configuration
 =============